 |Research Masters degrees||- Maximum duration of probationary candidature and minimum total duration one year (52 weeks) - Maximum total duration two years (104 weeks)||- Maximum duration of probationary candidature and minimum total duration two years (104 weeks) - Maximum total duration four years (208 weeks)|

 9.4 The minimum and maximum submission dates for the thesis or exegesis and creative work are calculated according to these durations.
 If a candidate changes between full-time and part-time candidature, the minimum and maximum submission dates are adjusted pro rata.
-The Office of Research provides advice to candidates about implications on changes to candidature on fee liability.
-If a candidate is given credit for work undertaken prior to admission, the minimum and maximum submission dates are adjusted in accordance with the provisions of the RTS.
+On request from candidates prior to requesting a change, Student Services and Engagement provides advice to candidates about implications on changes to candidature on fee liability and relevant scholarships support.
+If a candidate is given credit for work undertaken prior to admission, the minimum and maximum submission dates are adjusted accordingly.

 9.5 In exceptional circumstances, a candidate may be given permission by the Research Degrees Committee to submit their thesis or exegesis and creative work prior to the minimum submission date.

 9.6 A candidate is enrolled as a full-time or part-time candidate in accordance with the initial offer of candidature.
 Changes between full-time and part-time candidature affect the calculation of the duration of candidature as the minimum and maximum submission dates are adjusted pro rata.
-The Office of Research provides advice to candidates about implications on changes to candidature on fee liability.
+Student Services and Engagement provides advice to candidates about implications on changes to candidature on fee liability.
 The relevant Associate Dean (Research) or nominee is the authority for approval for changes between part-time and full-time enrolment.
 Relevant Form: Research Plan.

 9.7 When the candidature is full-time, it is expected that only a limited amount of time will be available for undertaking paid employment.
 As a general guide, 18 hours of paid employment per week should be the limit.
 If the student holds a scholarship, the limitation on paid employment may be prescribed in the relevant scholarship conditions booklet.

 9.8 On application by the candidate and with the support of the Principal Supervisor, the Research Degrees Committee may approve an extension to candidature.
 Employment commitments will not be accepted as a reason for extension to candidature.
 Extension beyond the maximum duration of probationary candidature will not be approved as candidates are not permitted to continue enrolment as a probationary candidate beyond the maximum probationary candidature period.
-Any extension beyond the maximum duration of confirmed candidature requires the approval of the Research Degrees Committee and will incur further fee liability (including to domestic students who were on a RTS supported place).
+Any extension beyond the maximum duration of confirmed candidature requires the approval of the Research Degrees Committee and will incur further fee liability.
 The Research Degrees Committee may advise the candidate of the conditions under which an application for readmission to candidature may be considered.
 Relevant form: Research Plan.
+Students on an externally funded scholarship are responsible for liaising with the funding provider for advice about extension to funding (if required).

 International students must ensure that their visa conditions allow an extension to candidature and may not extend candidature beyond the CRICOS registered duration of their program.
 International students should seek advice from the International Student Services Coordinator before applying for an extension.
 Applications for extension to candidature from international students are forwarded to the International Student Services Coordinator for advice regarding the student’s visa status before the extension can be approved by the Research Degrees Committee.

 9.9 Periods of approved leave are not counted for the purposes of determining the period of probationary enrolment and the minimum and maximum periods of candidature.
 A candidate may not undertake research, study or creative work for the degree during any period of approved leave from candidature.
+Scholarship recipients refer to their scholarship conditions booklet for advice about impacts of their proposed leave on scholarship support.
 A candidate may apply to the relevant Associate Dean (Research) or nominee for leave of absence from candidature.
 In considering an application for leave of absence, the Associate Dean (Research) or nominee may take into consideration: the extent to which the candidate had made progress in candidature prior to submitting the application for leave; the reasons given by the candidate for seeking the leave and any recommendation from the candidate's Principal Supervisor.
-The Office of Research provides advice to candidates about implications of leave of absence on fee liability.
+The Student Services and Engagement provides advice to candidates about implications of leave of absence on fee liability.
 USC International provides advice to international candidates about implications of leave of absence on their student visa.

 Leave of absence is not normally granted for more than 12 months of full-time candidature (or part-time equivalent).
 Leave of absence is not normally granted during the first six months of full-time candidature (or part-time equivalent).
 Retrospective applications for leave of absence are not normally approved.
 Relevant Form: Research Plan.